siyuyuan/GET/README.md

 # GET

-Code for our EMNLP 2022 paper: Generative Entity Typing with Curriculum Learning].
+Code for our EMNLP 2022 paper: Generative Entity Typing with Curriculum Learning.

 ## Dependencies